kozec/sc-controller/docs/profile-file.md

 #### `ball`
-If set to True, enables trackball mode.
+If set to value, enables trackball mode.
+Value is list with zero to two values specifying friction and mass of virtual 'spinning ball'.
 See [ball modifier](actions.md#ball) for more info.

 Example:

 	"pad_left": {
 	  "action": "mouse()",
-	  "ball": True
+	  "ball": [ 10.0 ]
 	},